 The SIUE Attention and Behavior Clinic (ABC) is located in Alumni Hall Room 0137 on the campus of Southern Illinois University Edwardsville.
 (For a campus map, click here.)

-The clinic is staffed by faculty in the SIUE Department of Psychology and is supported by the School of Education.
-Please call 650-2215 for more information on services provided or to make an appointment.
+The clinic is staffed by faculty in the SIUE Department of Psychology and is supported by the School of Education, Health and Human Behavior.
+Please call 618-650-2215 for more information on services provided or to make an appointment.

 The clinic typically provides services throughout the work week.
 As a university-sponsored training clinic, appointments are not offered in the evenings or on weekends.
 For specific scheduling information, please call the clinic directly at 650-2215.
 This clinic operates on a fee for service schedule, a sliding scale based on family income and size is available.
 Insurance payment is not accepted.